 Priority Club, the Holiday Inn / Crowne Plaza / InterContinental loyalty scheme, also gives out a card to Platinum members.
 Last month I ordered a new Gold card via the Priority Club link and it arrived within a week.

 Virgin Atlantic also offers a free Regus Businessworld Gold card to holders of its Black credit card (£140 fee).
-They also throw in 2 free vouchers for a one-day private office.
+They also throw in two free vouchers for a one-day private office.